VoxelForge/VoxelForge/API.md

 and a template function to build the entry formspec from the entry data.

+**Important**: You must call this function before any player joins, but not later.

 #### Parameters
 * `id`: Unique category identifier as a string
 * `def`: Definition table, it has the following fields: